daniel-soli/sv2webBlogifier/README.md

   Need to add a new table with Id (autoincrement), PostId (int), Guid (varchar), DateCreated (date) for use.
 * Added docker support
 * Changes to Standard View theme for responsive Nav menu.
+* New Statistics Blazor Component with new Statistic Admin page